mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 ## Updates

++ [2025-11-26] <font color="#FF0000">Our paper "Falcon: Algorithm-Hardware Co-Design for Efficient Fully Homomorphic Encryption Accelerator" has been accepted by ASPLOS 2026!
+This is our 10th paper on FHE acceleration in the top-tier computer architecture conference.
+Congratulations to all!</font>
-+ [2025-11-08] Our paper " An Efficient and Scalable Hardware Architecture for Number Theoretic Transform on FPGA with Design Automation" has been accepted by HPCA 2026!
++ [2025-11-08] Our paper "An Efficient and Scalable Hardware Architecture for Number Theoretic Transform on FPGA with Design Automation" has been accepted by HPCA 2026!
 Congrats to all!
 + [2025-11-08] Our paper " FHEFusion: Enabling Operator Fusion in FHE Compilers for Depth-Efficient DNN Inference" has been accepted by CGO 2026!
 Congrats to all collaborators!
 + [2025-10-29] Our paper " TensorFHE+: Fully Homomorphic Encryption Acceleration based on Linear Algebra", which is the extension and enhanced version of TensorFHE (HPCA 2023), has been accepted by IEEE Transaction on Computers!
 Congrats to all collaborators!